 Tackling a DIY bathroom renovation is one of the most exciting and creative processes to go through, but also is a big project to take on and can have many pitfalls.

-Unless you’re a homeowner who’s been through the process numerous times or a professional who does it every day, a bathroom reno can easily be derailed before it barely begins.
+Unless you’re a homeowner who’s been through the process numerous times or a professional bathroom and interior designer who does it every day, both large and small bathroom renovations can easily be derailed before they barely begin.

 Don’t be another DIY bathroom renovation nightmare statistic!
 Here are our top 6 tips on what to look out for!